zzoeee/DAT505-GitHub/README.md

 There are two examples about GUI provided by professor during the class.

 ## Session4 & Seesion5
-Tere are a homework called ArrayMesh-Exercise-template and an example called S4-ArrayMesh in the Session4 file.
+There are a homework called ArrayMesh-Exercise-template and an example called S4-ArrayMesh in the Session4 file.

 The homework shows some cubes rotating in different angles and the example is about array and rotation.